All Episodes

 That actually is standard operating procedure for Super Bowls and has been for years.

-The reason it is done Is because the coaching staff wants no distractions.
+The reason it is done is because the coaching staff wants no distractions.

 The night before the game, during the regular season on the road, the players are all one unit.

-They have uh the team meetings the night before the game, then they have snack, dinner, whatever, and then bed check and so forth.
+Then they have snack, dinner, whatever, and then bed check and so forth.

-There's no corrals and none of that.
+There's no carousing, none of that.

 In the Super Bowl, the families are all there.

-But on the Saturday night, the teams get the players out of there.
+But on the Saturday night, the teams get the players out of there to protect them from a kid that's sick, maybe catching illness.

-They want them totally, no distractions.
+They want them totally, no distractions, totally, totally focusing on football.

 It wouldn't be switching hotels.